No. It costs nothing to participate in the subscription, and revenue is split with developers based on play time (sessions).

 Your game earns revenue based on playtime, and that revenue is split 50/50 with us.
 Operating costs are also split, such as server hosting, however these are forecasted to be modest.

 Yes - anyone can sign up for a subscription.
-They will be charged in USD.

 No. Think of Indie Pass like a movie rental, a la Netflix - you have access to the content as long as your subscription remains active, but once concluded your access ends.
 Consumers are not able to save your game natively to their devices, rather they access it through our proprietary launcher.